NCAR/MPAS-Workflow/README.md

 Main driver: Run.py
 -------------------

-`Run.py` initiates one of the suites (`suites/*.rc`) for either a single scenario or a list of scenarios, each of which must be described in a scenario configuration file.
+`Run.py` initiates a single scenario or a list of scenarios, each of which is associated with one of the pre-defined suites (`initialize/suites/*.py`).
+Each scenario must be described in `yaml`-formatted scenario configuration file.
 Other than for automated testing (`test/testinput/test.yaml`), most of the scenario configurations (`scenarios/*.yaml`) only select a single scenario.
 It is recommended to run the `test.yaml` list of scenarios both (1) when a new user first clones the MPAS-Workflow repository and (2) before submitting a GitHub pull request to [MPAS-Workflow](https://github.com/NCAR/MPAS-Workflow).
 For example, execute the following from the command-line:

 ```shell
   source env-script/cheyenne.${YourShell}